csci265-team/HiddenFrame/documentation/proof-of-concept.md

 #### 2.1.1 Interactivity
 #### 2.1.2 Reactivity
 ### 2.2.
 Metrics for Image Manipulation
+There are two primary metrics for successful image manipulation.
+The first is the integrity of the payload message.
+Anything less that 100% successful encoding and decoding of data will result in corruption of the payload.
+The second important metric for image manipulation is the visible difference between an encodeded and unecoded image.
+Our target here is that an encoded image is not significantly visibly different; we shall consider this to be successful if a user cannot distinguish between an encoded and unencoded image.
 ### 2.3.
 Metrics for Connectivity
 ## 3. Code Required to Meet Challenges
 ### 3.1.
 Determining Frontend Framework